 The process of selecting data for analysis should be facilitated by a pivot table or other means that makes choosing dimensions, KPIs and filters intuitive and allows users to save them for future use.

-Integrating multiple data sets from disparate sources — the data mash-up — can take a lot of time and effort.
+Integrating multiple data sets from disparate sources – the data mash-up – can take time and effort.
 Look for a solution that helps to manage and streamline the process.
-Solutions are available that securely connect to data sources without requiring pre-aggregation and cleanse data for error-free analysis.
+For example, solutions that securely connect to data sources without requiring pre-aggregation and cleansing data for error-free analysis are available.

-Your offering should feature a user interface that makes it easy to navigate the data analysis process and quickly return results for smart decision-making.
-Demo the data analytics tool to evaluate the dashboard design for user-friendly features such as drag-and-drop functionality, both built-in and custom formulas, and graphical visualizations that put vital information front and center in an easy-to-read format.
+Your offering should feature a user interface that makes navigating the data analysis process easy and quickly returns results for intelligent decision-making.
+Demo the data analytics tool to evaluate the dashboard design for user-friendly features such as drag-and-drop functionality, built-in and custom formulas, and graphical visualizations that put vital information front and center in an easy-to-read format.

 The offering should provide users with a way for everyone in their organization to interact with the data analysis they conduct.
-Look for an offering that supports collaboration and alerts.
+In addition, look for an offering that supports collaboration and alerts.

 Some data analytics as a service offerings can integrate with other business applications and systems.
 Additionally, bot integration can enable users to ask questions and get answers via text or a collaboration tool.
-It’s even possible to use a voice assistant to ask questions verbally and receive answers back in real time.
+It’s even possible to use a voice assistant to ask questions verbally and receive real-time responses.
 You can also use data to control smart devices or automate some tasks.
 A mobile version will be desirable to many organizations.

-Although a data analytics service offering that enables sharing throughout an organization is desirable, there are often regulatory or corporate policies that require specific types of data should be shared only with the people who need them to do their jobs.
-Make sure your solution gives users the ability to control access to sensitive data.
-Your client may also be required to provide logs of user activity or audits — your solution should meet that need.
+Although a data analytics service offering that enables sharing throughout an organization is desirable, there are often regulatory or corporate policies requiring specific types of data to be shared only with the people who need them to do their jobs.
+In addition, make sure your solution gives users the ability to control access to sensitive data.
+For example, your client may also be required to provide logs of user activity or audits – your solution should meet that need.

 For some of your clients, a data analytics tool that stands alone will make the most sense.
 For others, the best choice will be one that’s embedded in a website or an application.
 Also, consider whether it must be deployed on-premises or in a public or private cloud.
 The solution you provide should accommodate all of your client’s requirements.